xpiu/minimal-markdown-viewer/README.md

 ## Benefits

-- **💧 Drop-in simplicity**: Just drop the markdown-viewer folder into any of your project folders - NO setup, NO installation, NO configuration
+- **💧 Drop-in simplicity**: Just drop the markdown-viewer folder into any of your project folders. - NO setup, NO installation, NO configuration
 - **🌐 Always available**: Lives with your project, accessible to any team member with browser access
 - **🎯 Project-focused**: Designed for browsing documentation within existing codebases, not standalone editing
 - **🪶 Lightweight alternative**: Simpler than heavy documentation generators or standalone markdown editors